 Black-ish: An affluent black man tries ingraining his assimilated children with a sense of cultural identity — while being thwarted by other family members.
 Starring Anthony Anderson, Tracee Ellis Ross, and Yara Shahidi.

 Damaged Goods: A comedy about sexual politics in the post-feminist era.
-Starring Steve Talley, Justin Hartley, and Kellee Stewart.
+Starring Anna Camp, Steve Talley, Justin Hartley, Kyle Jones, and Kellee Stewart.

-Fresh Off the Boat: A Taiwanese family (including a hip-hop obsessed son) deals with American culture in '90s-era suburban Orlando.
-Starring Constance Wu.
+Far East Orlando: A Taiwanese family (including a hip-hop obsessed son) deals with American culture in '90s-era suburban Orlando.
+Starring Hudson Yang and Constance Wu.

 Galavant: A fairy-tale musical about a handsome prince plotting against the king who stole his true love.
 Starring Joshua Sasse, Vinnie Jones, and Luke Youngblood.

 Irreversible: A sitcom — based on hit Israeli comedy Bilti Hafich — about an eccentric and self-absorbed couple and the trouble into which they get.
 Starring David Schwimmer, Jessica Knappett, and Iris Bahr.

 Keep It Together: A sitcom about two recent divorcees trying to be friends out of concern for their kids, based on the life and comedy of Kevin Hart.
 Executive-produced by Kevin Hart.
 Starring Romany Malco, Amber Stevens, and Bresha Webb.

 My Thoughts Exactly: A sitcom unveiling the unedited inner monologues of a young, new couple.
 Starring Jake McDorman, Nicholas Wright, and Chloe Wepper.